alanjameschapman/yahtzee/README.md

 ## __Planning__

-I evaluated several other ideas for this project (Noughts and crosses, sudoku) and documented them [here](https://docs.google.com/presentation/d/1O7Istg9Qo5xgLVj28-5xCkhKq3LVPhd5kdKdjbkPYx4/edit?usp=sharing).
-I chose Yahtzee because it has a challenging set of scoring rules, and it lends itself well to customization.
+I evaluated several other ideas for this project - noughts and crosses, sudoku, stock management - and documented them [here](https://docs.google.com/presentation/d/1O7Istg9Qo5xgLVj28-5xCkhKq3LVPhd5kdKdjbkPYx4/edit?usp=sharing).
+I chose Yahtzee because it has a challenging set of scoring rules to code, and it lends itself well to customization.
 For example, it can be played solo or multi-player, single-game or multi-game and has an optional Yahtzee bonus score.
 It also lends itself well to a leaderboard using Google leaderboard - see [Future Enhancements](#future-enhancements).

 ### __Flowchart__

-To help me structure the functions and visualize the user stories, I created a flowchart.
+To help me structure the functions and visualize the user stories, I created a flowchart which is broken down by function, input, flow control and display blocks.

 ![flowchart](/docs/flowchart.png)